jfharden/terraform-ecs-service-complete-pipeline/README.md

 The project is broken up into the following folders

+* / - terraform module in the root of the repo
 * examples - full featured examples which the tests use to deploy and destroy the module
-* module - terraform module
-* tests - terratest tests of the module
+* test - terratest tests of the module